 As you can see on the photo, the model with reference number L2.753.5.52/72.7 features its fixed bezel, setting crown, a pair of chronograph push-pieces and elements of the bracelet crafted from 18-carat rose gold.
 I must admit that I am not the greatest fan of the combination of materials in general and am not terribly happy with this particular example.

-This piece looks generic and rather dull.
-If not the famous winged logo, it could well be just any watch from any mid-range watchmaking brand.
+This piece looks generic and, frankly, rather dull.
+I have no intention of hurting their ego, but, if not for the famous winged logo, it could well be just any watch from any mid-range watchmaking brand.

 The only thing that I like about this model is the size of the case: at 39 millimeters in diameter, it is just right for a normal wrist.
 Also, it doesn’t look as impertinent as some other “sporty” chronographs above 44 millimeters in diameter that always require a fat, hairy wrist and a couple of thick gold rings for the perfect ensemble.